Priyanshusinhaa/Super-Circuit/README.md

 # Super Circuit

 ##### Super Circuit is a type of parameterize circuit which is independent of qubits, layers or both.
 It is used to tune the parameters of circuit to get the desire value.
-It is build on python using Qiskit.
-So, to install qiskit use,
+It can be used in any Quantum Algorithm that requires to find solution for particular problem.
+It is built on python using Qiskit.
+So, to use the circuit use the following command below to install qiskit,

 > pip install qiskit

 ##### Although, I recommand you to install it in virtual environment.
 It will help you to develop your project independently.

-##### Super Circuit can be used in serveral Quantum Algorithm including QML, VQE, QAOA and etc. I'll add encoder and label extracter for QML later
+Below are examples of how to use it.

 ##### for example you could call the class by following code: